Rock Steady

 Those who

-Run a business or lead teams — making operational decisions in urgency and noise
+Run a business or lead teams — making operational decisions within constraints

-Startup Funders, Entrepreneurs, Team Leaders and Influential Members
+Entrepreneurs, Startup Funders, Team Leaders and Influential Figures

 target audience 6